louisVottero/vtool/README.md

 A set of rigging and asset creation scripts.

 ## Required
-You will need to have a copy of Maya to run Vetala.
+You will need Maya or Unreal or Houdini to run Vetala.
+It is also possible to directly from PySide.
+Currently Vetala works best with Maya.
+Other platforms are work in progress.

+## Getting Started

+* Download from git to the path of your chose.

+### Maya

-Vetala works with older versions of Maya but is less tested.
+Vetala works with older and newer versions of Maya but is less tested.
 Python 2 and 3 should be working.
 Maya 2022 and 2023 are the most tested.

-## Getting Started

-* Download from git to the path of your chose.
 * In Maya in Python add the path to the sys.path.
 For example:
 ```